deNBI/securing_openstack_clum2025/README.md

         ```bash
         sudo docker compose up -d
         ```
+    !!! note If you need to make changes to the containers, you need to rebuild the images for the chaneges to be depoyed.
+After changing the files restart the containers with `sudo docker compose up --force-recreate --build -d`

     * **Test the connection**: From the `reverse-proxy` VM, use `curl` to verify that you can reach the web service on its internal IP address.
         ```bash
         curl http://<web-service-internal-ip>:8080